jerryjappinen/bellevue-docs/ui/assets.md

 **Example:** [`<pic-svg>`](https://github.com/Eiskis/vue-webpack/blob/master/src/vue-components/snippets/PicSvg.vue)

-SVGs are XHTML and can be styled with CSS.
+_Any_ SVG is simply XML, and can be styled with CSS:

 ```scss
 .view-my-component {